No Bust 21

 The 21st Century Blackjack concept plays almost the same, but with the two jokers in the deck absent, the games cannot be considered identical.

 Finding the Original Version of the Game

-Even worse is the fact that all forms of blackjack played in California must be of the “no bust” variety in one form of another, due to the state’s complicated laws regarding card-based gambling games.
+Even worse is that all forms of blackjack played in California must be of the “no bust” variety in one form or another due to the state’s complicated laws regarding card-based gambling games.

 Presence in California